linuxgamerlife/lgl-fednirinoc/README.md

 >
 > **VM requirements:** GPU acceleration must be enabled with OpenGL support (e.g. VirtIO GPU + 3D acceleration in QEMU/KVM).
 Without this niri will not start.
 >
-> **Terminal:** Alacritty is installed by default.
-Install any additional terminal emulators before rebooting.
+> **Terminal:** Alacritty is installed.
+You will need to install any other apps.
+Additional app decisions have not been made for you.
 >
 > **To start after install:** reboot → log in via the display manager → select **Niri** from the session menu (gear/cog icon at the login screen).
 >